scicloj/wolframite/README.md

 First, if you haven't already, install the [Clojure CLI toolchain](https://clojure.org/guides/getting_started) (homebrew is a great way to do this if you're on Mac or Linux, but you can just as easily use the installation scripts if you prefer).

-#### Mathematica or Wolfram Engine
+#### Wolfram (Mathematica) or Wolfram Engine

-Next, obviously, you'll need to ensure that you have Wolfram Engine or Mathematica installed and your license (free for W. E.) registered - make sure you can run these tools on their own _before_ trying Wolframite.
+Next, obviously, you'll need to ensure that you have Wolfram Engine or the Wolfram desktop app (formerly called Mathematica) installed and your license (free for W. E.) registered - make sure you can run these tools on their own _before_ trying Wolframite.

 First of all, you need to initialize a connection to a Wolfram/Mathematica kernel, like this: